relientm96/linux-learning/docker/docker.md

 ## What is a container?

 - A way to package an application with all necessary dependencies and configuration.
-- That package is a portable artifact, easily shared and moved around.
+- That package is portable, easily shared and moved around.
+- You can run code inside that package!

 ## Why containers?